Scientific: Lobelia erinus

 Propagation: Seed, only sometimes reseeds.

-Disease and pests: None, mostly because it is only in southwestern desert landscapes a short while.
+Disease and Pests: None, mostly because it is only in southwestern desert landscapes a short while.

-Lobelia is named for Matthias de Lobel, botanist and physician for King James I of England in the 16th century.
+Minor factoids: Lobelia is named for Matthias de Lobel, botanist and physician for King James I of England in the 16th century.
 Lobelia foliage contains the compounds lobelamine and lobeline.
 These compounds are similar to nicotine and can cause in humans cardiac problems, vomiting, tremors and paralysis if ingested.